mucommander/mucommander/readme.txt

  - Support for Bzip2 archives (.bz2, .tbz2, .tar.bz2 extensions)
  - Support for AR and Debian archives, GNU and BSD variants supported (.ar, .deb extensions)
  - New quick search with visual feedback, editable search string, jump to next/previous matches and ability to cancel it
- - 'Run command' allows shell customization, quick recall of previous commands and uses the system's default shell to parse commands under UNIX platforms (contributed by Nicolas Rinaudo)
+ - 'Run command' is now interactive, allows shell customization, quick recall of previous commands and uses the system's default shell to parse commands under UNIX platforms (contributed by Nicolas Rinaudo)
  - Command line options (contributed by Nicolas Rinaudo)
  - Ability to execute remote or archive entries files: these are copied to a temporary local directory and executed
  - Location combo box now allows to quickly recall parent folders
  - Icons magnification option for toolbar, command bar and files
- - New 'Copy name(s)' and 'Copy path(s)' actions to copy marked files names / paths (Ctrl+C / Shift+Ctrl+C by default)
+ - New 'Copy name(s)' and 'Copy path(s)' actions to copy marked files names / paths (Alt+C / Shift+Alt+C by default)
+ - New 'Mkfile' action (Shift+F7 by default)
- - 'Reveal in desktop' for Windows, KDE, GNOME (on top of Mac OS X)
+ - 'Reveal in desktop' now available for Windows, KDE, GNOME (on top of Mac OS X)
  - Ability to open files with native file associations under KDE and GNOME
  - Ability to open URLs under KDE and GNOME
  - 'Show .DS_Store files' option under Mac OS X